rafidrm/rafidrm.github.io/_pages/projects.md

 nav: true
 ---

-I am interested in data science and applications of machine learning.
-Below are some projects in which I have participated.
+I am interested in machine learning and data science.
+Below are some projects that I have worked on in the past.

 <div class="projects grid">

-  {% assign sorted_projects = site.projects | sort: "importance" %}
+  {% assign sorted_projects = site.projects | sort: "date" %}
   {% for project in sorted_projects %}
   <div class="grid-item">
     {% if project.redirect %}